 Once the semester starts, each student shall complete a Learning Agreement with input from their practicum instructor/task supervisor which will outline the knowledge, skills, and values that they will develop during their practicum placement.
+The Learning Agreement is a required component of the practicum experience.
+It serves as a foundational tool for outlining expected tasks and for assessing student progress toward the CSWE Competencies during each semester's final evaluation.
+Students are responsible for developing a Learning Agreement with their practicum site each semester.
+The Learning Agreement is due at the beginning of the semester, with specific deadlines set by the Practicum Liaison.
 The Learning Agreement shall outline the activities that the student will complete during the year that will allow them to incorporate what they are learning in the classroom and be able to demonstrate the competencies in the 2022 EPAS social work knowledge, skills, values, and cognitive and affective processes during their Practicum.
 (See Appendices).
+Students are required to develop learning activities in their Learning Agreement that address each system level Individuals, Groups, Families, Organizations, and Communities over the course of the practicum.
 It is critical that the student review the document throughout their placement to review and adjust the Learning Agreement so that all Practice areas are an aspect of their learning.